gvwilson/thirdbit/src/fiction/iffy/index.md

 It had been.
-Her family had been relocated to Hobart when storms battering Brisbane went from a monthly to a weekly occurrence.
+Her family had been relocated to Hobart when the storms battering Brisbane went from a monthly to a weekly occurrence.
 "Temporarily" became "for the duration of the emergency", and by the time she was old enough to ride her treasured bamboo bicycle to school people had stopped pretending the emergency was ever going to end.